 Profile Updated date

 And after this employer will be able to see the detail profile page of the jobseeker.
+This should only happen with Employers who are paying their monthly fee.

 Post a vacancy or job

 This is feature that is available in the employer dashboard user can create a vacancy or job post here, the various elements that he needs to fill are